martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 ## Record Protection

-Unmodified DTLS application data is all that is necessary for this design.
+No changes are required to transport frames as DTLS application data.

 ## Protocol and Version Negotiation